“If you want to live, you will live” Stories

 Elena, 52 years old:

-My mother and grandmother died from cancer; they both had pancreatic cancer.
+My mother and grandmother died from this disease; they both had pancreatic cancer.
 Mom left in six months, and grandmother in a year.
 Therefore, when I learned about this diagnosis, it was, of course, a shock.
-I discovered this lump in my chest and was very afraid to go to the doctor; I was stalling for time, and I got a CA153 Blood test kit.
-But it was as if God himself had pushed me: I hit a doorframe at night, and after that, the breast cancer Blood test tumour grew very much; there was nowhere to put it off.
+I discovered this lump in my chest and was very afraid to go to the doctor; I was stalling for time, and I got a CA153 test kit.
+But it was as if God himself had pushed me: I hit a doorframe at night, and after that, the tumour grew very much; there was nowhere to put it off.

 I went to the hospital to have a mammogram, and I was sent to the Women’s Health Center in Taganka.
 First, they took a biopsy from me, and then they sent me to Baumanka.
 There, they decided to do the biopsy themselves.
 We waited a month for the results.
 When I came to get the results, they asked me, “Why did you come to us?
 You have the 62nd hospital.”
 These ordeals, in general, played into my hands because, in the 62nd hospital, there were the most wonderful doctors and wonderful attitudes.
 There, I had already started my treatment.
 It turned out that I immediately had the third stage.
 I was 45 years old.